Sue Neill-Fraser innocent, 13+yrs in TAS jail. WRONG! Needs INDEPENDENT Judicial Inquiry.

 Bob’s body was never found.
 It was an entirely circumstantial case: no witnesses, no motive, no weapon, no forensics against Sue, loads of missed suspects including local criminals at the location that night, never investigated.
-Sue was found guilty despite the 26cm x 21cm patch of DNA found at the crime scene… DNA that proved Meaghan was on the yacht.
+Sue was found guilty despite the 26cm x 21cm luminol positive patch where the large volume DNA sample was taken...
+DNA that proved Meaghan was on the yacht.
 Other DNA on the yacht remains unidentified.
 There were others at the crime scene.
+Yet all of this is ignored by Tasmanian authorities.

 The Tasmania Police investigation was deeply flawed, devoid of sound crime scene principles and procedures, and thorough crime scene analysis.
-The forensics were problematic.
+The forensics were problematic, a key item has been lost.
 Witnesses were mistaken.
 Some lied, others were never located.
-Much has been uncovered and is reported in Colin McLaren’s book Southern Justice (https://www.booktopia.com.au/southern-justice-colin-mclaren/prod9780733641756.html and in CH7’s Undercurrent TV series (https://7plus.com.au/undercurrent-real-murder-investigation
+Much has been uncovered and is reported in Colin McLaren’s book Southern Justice (https://www.booktopia.com.au/southern-justice-colin-mclaren/prod9780733641756.html and in CH7’s Undercurrent TV series (https://7plus.com.au/undercurrent-real-murder-investigation).
+And the popular 2022 podcast Who Killed Bob? (https://podcasts.apple.com/au/podcast/who-killed-bob/id1597205860

 Police tunnel vision began early.
 A witness with a violent background who had previously threatened Sue and Bob, came forward within a day, hoping to broker a deal for his own pending criminal charges.
 All he needed to do was say that Sue planned to kill Bob.
 From that point forward police built their case.
 Sue never had the benefit of an open-minded investigation.

 Highly qualified detectives across Australia are shocked at the inept investigation by police.
-Eminent legal experts and QCs are alarmed by the case and calling for an Independent Inquiry.
+Eminent legal experts and KCs are alarmed by the case and calling for an Independent Inquiry.
 CLA (Civil Liberties Australia) have called for a Royal Commission.

 Australians should be alarmed: